Optical or tactile measurement?

 Trends in metrology: faster, more accurate, fully integrated

-The trend in the industrial manufacturing and development sector is clearing moving in the direction of speed, accuracy and automation.
+The trend in the industrial manufacturing and development sector is clearly moving towards speed, accuracy and automation.
 The demands when it comes to quality control are growing with the optimization of processes and the setting of ambitious tolerances.

 And the question quickly arises: Which measuring technique is the right one for us?

 Although the choice is great, the first thing to decide is: Optical or tactile measurement?

 Which properties are you looking for in a measuring system?